simplerick0/ansible-arch/README.md

 Initial Setup:
 * You need an archiso install disk: https://archlinux.org/download/
+  * If you configure it with cloud-init as described here: https://wiki.archlinux.org/title/Install\_Arch\_Linux\_via\_SSH you can skip the networking and seed script steps.
 * Check to make sure Secure Boot is disabled (TODO: Implement secure boot compatibility after install)
 * Boot to USB via UEFI and start the Arch Installer
 * Enable networking.
 If running on WiFi (iwctl device list):
   * `iwctl station wlan0 connect <wifi_ssid>`
   * This will prompt for your wifi passphrase and store the passphrase and PSK at:
     `/var/lib/iwd/<wifi_ssid>.psk`
-* Download the seed script and run which will pull down you SSH Public Key from your github account
+* Download the seed script and run it.
+This will pull down you SSH Public Key from your github account
   * `source <(curl -Ls https://raw.githubusercontent.com/simplerick0/ansible-arch/main/seed.sh)`
   * NOTE: The API endpoint lists your keys in the order they appear on the settings page.
 Make sure to update the index in the python command to select the right one.